jockrlos685/public-components/README.md

 # Flow and other utility components
 String Normalizer is an utility class initially developed to replace accented characters on names (diacritical) into their ASCII equivalents. eg. Mélanie > Melanie, François > Francois, José > Jose, Iñaki > Inaki​, João > Joao, etc.
-(all string are returned in lower case to increase processing time by reducing the number of characters to iterate).
+(all strings are returned in lower case to increase processing time by reducing the number of characters to iterate).

 Additional methods have been added to extend its functionality such as:
 - Removing special characters keeping alphanumeric only, eg. O'brian > Obrian